StuyCSDojo/dojo-resources/private_resources/source/software_installation_and_tips/installation_instructions/system_tools/installing_homebrew.rst

    // You should now see a message like the following:
    Your system is ready to brew.

+   // Next step is to install cask to expand the number of applications you can install with homebrew
+   $ brew tap caskroom/cask
+   $ brew tap buo/cask-upgrade

 That's it!
-You have successfully installed Homebrew!
+You have successfully installed Homebrew (and Cask)!